-Known by its scientific name as Lithodes aequispinus, the third species of king crabs are found from British Columbia to the Aleutian Islands and Japan.
-The crab averages in size from 5 to 8 pounds, making it the smallest of the three Alaskan species.
+Known by its scientific name as Lithodes aequispinus, the third species of king crabs, goldens, are found from British Columbia to the Aleutian Islands and Japan.
+The golden king crab averages in size from 5 to 8 pounds, making it the smallest of the three Alaskan species.
 The shell of the crab is golden, and it has five pairs of legs, with its claws on the front pair.

 Overall, the crab tastes similar to red and blue king crab.
-However, it is considered sweeter than its counterparts.
+However, it is considered sweeter than its counterparts and more desirable.
 It also has less meat inside of the shell.
 Still, if you are looking to bring your Alaskan vacation home with you, there are online vendors where you can purchase the crab.

 Where to Buy Golden King Crab Online

 King crab is sold as sections.
 The sections are claws, legs, and split legs.
 When it comes time to harvest king crabs, the crustacean is caught wild by primarily using pot and trap gear, which when implemented properly causes less damage.
 King crabs are fresh in August and prices of king crabs have fluctuated over the last decade.
 However, prices are on the rise in recent years.

 The average statewide price per pound in 2019 for the golden species was $6.35.
 The average price per pound increased $0.36 from the previous year.
 The fishing quota for the crab in the Aleutian Islands in recent years has also risen.
 Although there were previously stricter quotas for sustainability requirements, the 2019 fishing season experienced steady stocks.